micahjones13/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Document Object Model.
+It's a representation of the HTML elements of a webpage

 2. What is an event?

+    An event is when the user does something like clicking, key presses, scrolling, ect.

 3. What is an event listener?

+    An event listener listens for an event to happen, and then executes the code inside the event listener.

 4. Why would we convert a NodeList into an Array?

+    In order to use array methods on it like .map, .reduce, .filter

 5. What is a component?

+    A componet is something that is built in JS, HTML and CSS to do one thing and do it well.
+It can be reused to build as many of that kind of component as needed.

 ### Git Set up